open-telemetry/opentelemetry-go/sdk/metric/aggregator/exponential/README.md

 ```

 The best scale is uniquely determined when `maxSize/2 <
 bucketsNeeded(minValue, maxValue, scale) <= maxSize`.
-This maintains
+This
-the best scale by rescaling as needed to stay within the maximum size.
+implementation maintains the best scale by rescaling as needed to stay
+within the maximum size.

 ### UpdateByIncr interface